michaelmalick/phd-thesis/2_introduction/intro.md

 fisheries science [@Walters1988a; @Skud1975].
 At the core of the debate is contention over the relative importance of environmental stochasticity and the effects of fishing in controlling the dynamics of exploited fish populations.
-For Pacific salmon, At least three lines of evidence suggest that environmental stochasticity is indeed a leading driver of variability in stock productivity.
+For Pacific salmon, at least three lines of evidence suggest that environmental stochasticity is indeed a leading driver of variability in stock productivity.
 First, paleo-ecological studies have shown that fish populations experienced large fluctuations in abundance prior to the onset of commercial